First shots fired in the Revolution. “The shot heard ’round

 Tarrant’s Tavern, NC

-Tarleton’s Legion charged a force of North Carolina militia
+Tarleton’s Legion charged a force of North Carolina militia with sabers inflicting heavy casualties.

 25 Feb.
 1781